 If your dog doesn’t like pumpkin – which is fairly rare – this won’t be a great pick.
 Considering how most puppies feel about it, though, this dog food is usually a safe bet.
 If you’re looking for a great food for a puppy who has a sensitive stomach, you absolutely cannot beat this mixture.

-Best Foods for Small Breeds
+For Small Breeds

 1. Taste of the Wild Grain Free High Protein Natural (Appalachian Valley Small Breed – Venison)